Code-Institute-Submissions/WAY/README.md

 Solution: Change the `document.querySelector` to be `document.querySelectorAll()` and use `for loops` so the answers where actually being appended to the amount of buttons that where needed.

+Bug Name: Some loops in the questions weren't leading to a 'null no yes' solution but seemed infinite.

+Solution: Found out which question wasn't referring to the right ID number and fixed that.

+Bug name: The restart function wasn't working.
+This one had my head spinning and was very easy to solve!

+Solution: Install a code spell checker...
+It took a mentor to point to a spelling mistake in the word "answers"...
+Won't happen again; code spell checker installed. :thumbsup:

 **From validation/testing**

 **From peer code review**